UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Eco-conscious gas programs often include carbon offset options and can help you save around 8% yearly with a smart thermostat.

-For environmentally mindful homeowners, the source of the energy and the company’s commitment to sustainability matter.
-Both companies have made strides in offering greener options, though they package them differently.
+For environmentally mindful homeowners, the source of your energy and your provider’s commitment to sustainability are increasingly important.
+Both companies have introduced eco-conscious alternatives to traditional natural gas, though they package these initiatives differently.

-If you are looking for an eco-conscious alternative, both providers offer ways to offset your carbon footprint.
-Gas South has partnered with various environmental initiatives to support carbon offset projects.
-They often highlight these partnerships as part of their community-first branding.
-Constellation also offers energy plans that include carbon offsets, allowing you to match your natural gas usage with credits that fund renewable energy or methane capture projects.
+Gas South partners with local and national environmental organizations to support carbon offset projects.
+They frequently highlight these partnerships as part of their community-first branding, allowing customers to feel good about where their utility dollars are going.
+Constellation also offers green energy plans that include carbon offsets, giving you the ability to match your home’s natural gas usage with credits that actively fund renewable energy generation or methane capture projects across the country.

-Beyond the gas itself, both companies frequently offer smart home technology as a signing bonus.
-Getting a free or discounted smart thermostat is a great energy-saving option that helps you reduce consumption automatically.
-Installing a smart thermostat can often lower your heating and cooling costs by around 8% a year, according to ENERGY STAR data.
-These devices learn your schedule and adjust the temperature when you are away, ensuring you aren’t heating an empty house.
+Beyond the actual gas supply, both companies periodically offer smart home technology as an enrollment perk.
+Installing a smart thermostat is a phenomenal energy-saving option that helps you reduce consumption automatically without sacrificing your daily comfort.
+According to ENERGY STAR data, using a smart thermostat can lower your heating and cooling costs by about 8% a year.
+These intelligent devices learn your family’s schedule and adjust the temperature when you are away or asleep, ensuring you never waste money heating an empty house.

-Eco Edge: Installing a smart thermostat can lower your heating and cooling costs by about 8% annually.
-Check out our guide on saving on energy bills to see how small tech upgrades make a big difference.
+🌱 Eco Edge: Installing a smart thermostat can lower your heating and cooling costs by roughly 8% annually.
+Check out our comprehensive guide on how to save on your gas bill to see how small tech upgrades can make a massive difference in your carbon footprint.

 Infographic comparing Constellation's lower fixed rates to Gas South's flexible options for natural gas.